laternPromote/simpleMybatisMapperGenerator/README.md

 * And it encourages a hibernate style to write the code
 * the mapper example is shown above
 * run the main method in Main.java to generate code
+* config your datasource and other config in generateConfig.proerties